rahildoshi97/pymatlib/paper/paper.md

 PyMatLib is an extensible, open-source Python library that streamlines the definition and use of material properties in numerical simulations.
-The library allows researchers to define complex material behaviors-ranging from simple constants to experimental data -in human-readable YAML configuration files.
+The library allows users to define complex material behaviors-ranging from simple constants to experimental data -in human-readable YAML configuration files.
 These are automatically converted into symbolic mathematical expressions for direct use in scientific computing frameworks.
 PyMatLib supports both pure metals and alloys,